 The NRMP sends rank order list information to the individual programs starting in July of each year.
-Rank order lists are entered by individual programs into the NRMP system.

-Lists are subject to the approval of the Director of the Department of Graduate Medical Education.
+Lists are subject to the approval of the Executive Director of the Department of Graduate Medical Education.

 The results of the match are delivered to Program Directors on the date specified by the NRMP.
 Programs are not allowed contact with successful applicants until the national announcement of the match has taken place.
 Programs are expected to submit a list of matched applicants for all matched PGY I applicants to the Department of Graduate Medical Education within forty-eight (48) hours of the match.
 The Department of Graduate Medical Education will send employment contracts to all matched House Staff within fifteen (15) working days of receiving the recommendation of appointment.